minhealthnz/nzcovidtracer-docs/docs/functions/digital-diary.md

 than 60 days ago are automatically deleted, in line with clinical advice on the amount of data that is necessary to support a case investigation.

 If a user uses multiple phones a separate diary is kept on each device.
-This solution does not implement a function to share a diary between devices.
-This means if the app is uninstalled any diary entries on the device will be lost.
+As of version 6.1.0, the diary can be exported from one device and imported to another, to enable migration to a new device.

 <details>
 <summary>Component model diagram</summary>